Thodd/JMPEngine/samples/adventure/docs/backlog.md

 * [ ] Include Actors & Items in the History Log-Message when looking at a tile
 * [ ] Implement Look-Command via Context Menu

+### Fixes

+* [ ] Move HP Indicator below an Actor if they are on the top row of the Screen-Viewport
+  * Otherwise the HP Indicator is rendered outside --> happens with Ranged Weapons
 ### UI

 * [ ] Introduce Tabs for Backpack